ShokofehVS/ShokofehVS.github.io/_pages/publications.md

 In prepration
 ------

-1. **VahidianSadegh, Sh.**, Ibarrondo, A., Wiese, L., Rausch, J.: *SecBic-CCA: Biclustering of Gene Expression Data Using CKKS Homomorphic Scheme*, Journal of Information Security and Applications (JISA), in preperation.
+1. **VahidianSadegh, Sh.**, Ibarrondo, A., Wiese, L.: *SecBic-CCA: Biclustering of Gene Expression Data Using CKKS Homomorphic Scheme*, Journal of Information Security and Applications (JISA), in preperation.

 Accepted